bright/new-www/src/mdData/blog/2018-12-19-bright-networking-time.md

 ---
+excerpt: Networking gives you the chance to connect with new highly influential people easily, people who wouldn’t connect with you just through a cold email or a LinkedIn invitation.
+It’s a chance where you can build long term business relationships and to strengthen the relationship with old connections which could formulate into business growth.
+Not only can you build new connections but also the ability to gain new knowledge and receive advice that you were not able to get a hold off.
+Some people feel stressed, nervous about networking and speaking to new people, don’t be, just be yourself and have fun.
 layout: post
 title: Bright Networking Time
+date: 2018-12-18T23:00:00.000Z
+image: /static/images/london.jpg
 author: agnieszka_h
-excerpt: >-
-  Networking gives you the chance to connect with new highly influential people easily, people who wouldn’t connect with you just through a cold email or a LinkedIn invitation.
-It’s a chance where you can build long term business relationships and to strengthen the relationship with old connections which could formulate into business growth.
-Not only can you build new connections but also the ability to gain new knowledge and receive advice that you were not able to get a hold off.
-Some people feel stressed, nervous about networking and speaking to new people, don’t be, just be yourself and have fun.
-hidden: false
 tags:
   - networking
   - business
   - startups
   - cooperation
-date: '2018-12-18T23:00:00.000Z'
+hidden: false
+comments: true
 published: true
 ---